adamdodev/brew-backup/README.md

 ## Configure

-Create `.brew-backup` in your home directory with the follwoing options:
+Create a `.brew-backup` file in your home directory with the following options:
 ```
 git_repo=git@example.com:example/example.git    # Git repo to back up your Brewfile to
 ```